clelange/htc-operator/README.md

 status based on the job Id in the sqlite database.

 Code for both executables is located in `cloudevents/sender.go` and `cloudevents/receiver.go`.

+# Retrieving logs from HTCondor

+The jobs are submitted with `condor_submit -spool`, since the `-spool` option allows manual retrieval of logs of the completed job.
+In order to get these logs, `condor_transfer_data` can be used.
+However, the data can only be transferred to the same directory from which the job was submitted.
+The directory name is saved in the database and also is outputted by `condor_transfer_data` in case of error.

 # Resources used